 The room about Energy was a lot of fun for the kids.
 The feature display is a human-sized hamster wheel which kids run on to create enough electricity to turn on the overhead lights.

-By the time we finished the top floor, it was lunch so we went up to the rooftop terrace on the 7th floor for a picnic lunch.
+By the time we finished the top floor, it was lunch so we went up to the rooftop terrace for a picnic lunch.
 The views of Edinburgh are really good from up there and it’s worth a trip up to see them.

 We finished our visit by working our way down through the Scottish exhibits.
 It was a little less interesting and interactive for the kids, but there was a huge train engine and a bunch of model trains and ships which the kids found fun.